 The value of serving ads on Google’s Search Partner sites is supposedly around “diversifying” your ad presence.
 Google Search has been getting more and more competitive, and it’s making everything more expensive.
 So it makes sense to spread the wealth to partner sites and capitalize on the cheaper clicks, right?
 Not so fast, slick.

-The solution here is a simple one, just uncheck the box that specifies Search Partners when you’re setting up your Search only campaign for the first time.
-If you’re interested in removing Search Partners from an existing campaign, you can uncheck the Search Partners box by clicking into Settings, scroll until you see ‘Networks’, click ‘Edit’, and then uncheck the box for Search Partners.
+The solution here is a simple one, just uncheck the Search Partners box in your campaign networks settings when setting up your campaign.
+If you’re interested in removing Search Partners from an existing campaign, you can do so by clicking into Settings, scroll until you see ‘Networks’ and then uncheck “Include Google search partners.”